Skip to content

 }

-If we wanted to provide openssl package to native and container environments, but git only for native environments:
+If you want to provide the openssl package to native and container environments, but git only for native environments:

 devenv.nix